US sees price cap on Russian oil working despite upturn in prices

 "We remain vigilant in monitoring oil markets and the whole coalition remains focused on enforcing our sanctions," he said.

-(Reporting by Andrea Shalal; additional reporting by Timothy Gardner; Editing by David Gregorio)
+(Reporting by Andrea Shalal; additional reporting by Timothy Gardner; Editing by David Gregorio and Susan Heavey)

 ((andrea.shalal@tr.com; +1 202-815-7432;))